gl551b/JustIT-Graduation/README.md

 Here, the first chart reveals that dogs with higher adoption scores tend to be very friendly and trainable.
 They also tend to have lower shedding and barking levels.
-The scatter plot on the right shows a positive, moderate relationship between a dog's intelligence and its adoption score.
-This suggests that as intelligence increases, we generally see a corresponding increase in a dog's chances of being adopted.<br>
+The scatter plot on the right shows that as intelligence increases, we generally see a corresponding increase in a dog's chances of being adopted.<br>
 <br>

 ![slide7](images/Slide7.jpg)

-In conclusion, the data indicates that shelters can improve adoption rates by focusing training and marketing on key desirable traits, particularly a dog's trainability and barking level.
+In conclusion, the data indicates that shelters can improve adoption rates by focusing training and marketing on key traits, particularly trainability and barking level.
 For breeders, a focus on selectively breeding for intelligence and a calmer disposition would better align their dogs with what adopters are seeking.<br>
 <br>